-The church has a spiritual responsibility not only to individual Christians but to the lives of nations and we shall endeavour to meet that responsibility.
-The whole of people's lives and of the lives of nations is subject to God's judgment.
+The church has a spiritual responsibility not only to individual Christians but to the tives of notions and we shall endeavous to meet that responsibility.
+The whole of people x lives and of the lives of nations is subject to God's judgment.

-We will not be deflected from our task of testing everything in society against the Word of God and the teaching of the Church and we will continue to denounce evil, including the evil of apartheid, wherever we see it.
+We will not be deflected from our task of testing everything in society against the Word of God and the teaching of the Church and we will continue to denounce evil, including the evil of aparthese, wherever we see it.

-The State President would have it that South Africans must choose between a moderate, socalled Christians reform of apartheid and a revolutionary, marxist and atheistic destruction of society.
+The State President would have it that South Africans must choose between a moderate, socalled Christians reform of apartheid and a revolutionary, markist and atheistic destruction of soclety.

-We reject his definition of the choice and reaffirm our commitment to a just, democratic and sharing society.
+We reject his definition of the choice and real firm our commitment to a just, democratic and sharing society.

 We call on our people not to allow the government and its propaganda to isolate you from your bishops, including the Archbishop.
-The Gospel is at stake here and not simply the personal reputation of an individual.
+The Gospet is at stake here and not simply the personal reputation of an individual.

-The time has come for us to stand together as Christians and as Anglicans and to say with one voice, that we will not be deterred by threats and accusations from obeying God who in the last resort has a higher claim to our allegiance than any Kings, princes or presidents.
+The time has come for us to stand together as Christians and as Anglicans and to say with one voice, that we will not be deterred by threats and accusations from theying God who in the last resort had a higher claim to our allegiance than any Kings, princes or presidents.

-We call on Christians to pray earnestly for our Archbishop, that he may know the strength, power and discernment of God's love in full measure; and to pray also for our State President that he, and those in authority with him, may turn from their present course which can lead only to disaster for the country we love.
+We call on Christians to pray earnestly for our Archbishop, that he may know the strength, power and discernment of God's love in full measure; and to pray also for our State President that he, and those in authority with bird, may turn from their present course which can lead only to disaster for the country we love.

-Bishop Duncan Buchanan carries a garland of flowers to be given to the people of Soweto on June 16 1986.
+Bishop Duncan Buchenan corries a garland of flowers to be given to the people of Sowato on June 16 1980